top of page

 I might make a total ass out of myself at karaoke AND I might have so much fun that it doesn’t matter.

-That was not my best parenting moment, BUT I have had great parenting moments this week AND I know I’m a good mom.
+That was not my best parenting moment, BUT I have had great parenting moments this week AND I know my kids feel loved.

 I worry I’m not doing a good enough job when I take on a project because it matters a lot to me to be the kind of person other people can count on.
 So my bully tells me: I’m not doing enough, well enough, or fast enough.

 I worry I’m messing up as a parent because I feel that creating a secure, happy, and emotionally safe space for my kids is my most important responsibility.
-So my bully tells me: I’m blowing it as a mom because my kids get way too much screen time because of my laziness.
+So my bully tells me: I’m blowing it as a mom because I lost my patience again.

 I worry that potential new friends will be turned off by my talkative nature, dark sense of humor, and tendency to get real honest quickly.
 Relationships I feel comfortable being myself in are deeply important to me.
 So my bully tells me: Don’t bother pursuing this new friendship because I’m a weirdo and make people uncomfortable.

-It matters to me that the people I love feel they’ve been treated well by me and feel like our relationship is equitable.
-So my bully tells me: everyone is mad at me because I’m not pulling my weight.
+It matters to me that the people I care about feel like our relationship is mutually beneficial.
+So my bully tells me: everyone is mad.

 Trustworthiness, empathy, authenticity, honesty, kindness.
 These are my core values.
 The things that feel vital to my being and that I feel the most need to protect.